Lake Paterswoldsemeer Area Programme Project

 Blue-green algae

-Almost every year, blue-green algae cause nuisance on Lake Paterswoldsemeer.
-Reducing blue-green algae was not in itself part of the WFD objectives.
-However, the WFD measures that have been implemented do contribute to reducing blue-green algae.
+Almost every year, blue-green algae cause nuisance on lake Paterswoldsemeer.
+Reducing blue-green algae was not in itself part of the Water Framework Directive objectives.
+However, the Water Framework Directive measures that have been implemented do contribute to reducing blue-green algae.
 Unfortunately, blue-green algae will not disappear completely.

 Flyer about blue-green algae